 Halloween is coming soon.
 Along with all the little ghosts and goblins are the witches with their black cats.
-Even after Halloween is long gone, there will still be fairy tales and folklore about cats.
+Even after Halloween is long gone, there will still be fairy tales and folklore about cats and other cat myths.
 Let's take a moment to separate fact from fiction so that we can better understand our feline friends.

 - Cats Always Land on Their Feet

 - Cats Will Steal the Breath of a Baby

 - Cats only purr when they are happy

 - My Cat Flicks Her Tail, She Must Be Happy